Krinhj/vibe-coding-playbook/README.md

 - `motion-and-visuals.md` – Animation cadence, background treatments, and do/don’t list.
 - `playbook-instance-template.md` – Copy this into `docs/project-vibe.md` (outside this folder) for each project’s filled-in inputs so it’s easy to duplicate this folder without cleanup.
 - `glassmorphism.md` – Frosted glass pattern (blur + border + contrast rules) for hero/auth overlays or callouts.
 - **PRD alignment:** If the repo includes a PRD, mirror its scope/constraints.
-In this codebase, see `docs/PRD.md` for Hermes-specific goals, core screens (dashboard, accounts, categories, transactions), single-user auth stance, Supabase/RLS requirements, and performance targets (<1.5s dashboard load).
-Replace with your project’s PRD when reusing.
+Point to the local `docs/PRD.md` (or equivalent) for project goals, core screens, auth stance, data requirements, and performance targets, and update those references when reusing the playbook for a new project.